Buyers Agent Commissions Explained for First-Time Shoppers

 However, Evan Roberts, real estate investor and owner of Dependable Homebuyers in Baltimore, Maryland, offers a good reason not to negotiate your buyer’s agent commission:

 “We never negotiate the fee.
 That’s them telling us what they need to be motivated and hustle to get us the contract.
-With that in mind, the higher their fee, the better the deal has to be that they bring us — the numbers have to work.”
+With that in mind, the higher their fee, the better the deal that they bring us has to be — the numbers have to work.”

 What if the same agent represents both the buyer and seller — will I get a break on commission?